ASHN provides long-term housing for asylum seekers in an intentional community house - the Reservoir Hill House of Peace (RHHP).

-Clients bring incredible strength and diversity to the ASHN community.
-The larger ASHN community includes many volunteers who work with clients directly or indirectly through volunteering their time and skills to manage and grow ASHN.
+Clients bring incredible strength and diversity to the RHHP community.
+The larger RHHP community includes many volunteers who may work with ASHN clients directly or indirectly through the Asylee Women Enterprise (AWE), or simply by becoming friends within the household.

-ASHN was created and continues to be managed by a group of dedicated volunteers who make up the Steering Committee.
-The ASHN Steering Committee oversees planning and finances.
+ASHN was created and continues to be managed by a group of dedicated volunteers who make up the ASHN Steering Committee, which oversees planning and finances.

-Assist asylum seekers in transition to self sufficiency; giving them the foundation to create new lives and reunite and support their families.
+ASHN seeks to assist asylum seekers in their transition to self sufficiency; giving them the foundation to create new lives and reunite and support their families.